sergiopatricio/shopping-list/README.md

 The purpose of the shopping list is to update quantities on the needed items.

-## Order
+## Confirmation
-Order confirmation only shows the items with quantity bigger than zero.
+Confirmation only shows the items with quantity bigger than zero.
 Items can be sorted by group or name.

-The purpose of order confirmation is to confirm items when the purchase is being made and they are added to a physical or online shopping cart.
+The purpose of confirmation is to confirm items when the purchase is being made and they are added to a physical or online shopping cart.

 ## Technical stuff
 This is a rails app, using PostgreSQL for the database, devise for authentication and bootstrap for the layout.